 Store your apples in the crisper drawer of your refrigerator.
 Apples will quickly lose their crisp texture if stored out at room temperature in a fruit bowl.
 They keep very well in cold storage, which is why they’re available year round.

 You know what they say, “an apple a day keeps the doctor away.”
 Apples are not only delicious, but chock-full of nutrients.
 They’re a great source of soluble fiber, potassium, and low in calories, making them the perfect after-school snack.

 Pick apples that feel heavy for their size, are firm to the touch, and have some shine to them.
 Avoid apples with soft spots and bruises.

-The most commonly available types of apples sold in America are the McIntosh, Golden and Red Delicious, Granny Smith, Fuji, and Gala.
-However, there are hundreds of varieties of apples grown in orchards all over the states, available for picking, or at your local Farmer’s market.
+The most commonly available types of apples sold in America are McIntosh, Golden and Red Delicious, Granny Smith, Fuji, and Gala.
+However, there are hundreds of varieties of apples grown in orchards all over the states, available for picking or at your local Farmer’s market.

-The best apples for eating out of hand are sweet juicy apples with a soft skin.
+The best apples for eating out of hand are sweet, juicy apples with a soft skin.
 These apples are not meant for baking on their own, as they are too soft and will cook down to mush, unless they are baked in combination with a firmer apple.
-Red Delicious and Macintosh are examples of good apples to eat out of hand.
+Red Delicious and McIntosh are examples of good apples to eat out of hand.

 Some apples work well for baking, eating out of hand, and for applesauce.

-Gala apples, Fuji, Golden Delicious, Red Delicious, Cortland, and Granny Smith are great all purpose apples that can be eaten out of hand, baked in a pie, or used to make apple sauce.Read More From What's in Season.
+Gala apples, Fuji, Golden Delicious, Red Delicious, Cortland, and Granny Smith are great all-purpose apples that can be used for just about anything.